-The Group operates a defined benefit pension scheme which is closed to future accrual, under which contributions are paid by Group companies to provide pension and other benefits expressed in terms of percentage of pensionable salary.
 The amounts charged to operating profit, as part of staff costs, are the current service costs and gains and losses on settlements and curtailments.
 Past service costs are recognised immediately in the profit and loss account if the benefits have vested.
 If the benefits have not vested, the costs are recognised over the period until vesting occurs.
 The interest cost and the expected return on assets are shown as a net amount of other finance costs or credits adjacent to interest.
 Actuarial gains and losses are recognised immediately within other comprehensive income.
 Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit method and discounted at a rate equivalent to the current rate of return on a high quality corporate bond of equivalent currency and term to the scheme liabilities.